vuori/weasel-pageant/README.md

   **Upgrade note:** remove the `-a` flag from the `weasel-pageant` command line unless you know you need it.
 * 2019-01-06: 1.2 - Fixed unexpected daemon exits caused by a signal handling issue.
+* 2019-03-10: 1.3 - Added the `-b` flag to prevent the daemon from exiting when its parent terminal closes.
+Requires Windows 10 1809 or newer.
+Thanks to @niklasholm for the patch.

 ## Bug reports and contributions